JSRocksHQ/harmonic/README.md

 - Create the ES6 Rocks website with Harmonic!

 ## How to start
-You'll need the last version of [node](http://nodejs.org/) (ucrrent stable is v0.10.28 and latest is 0.11.13).
+You'll need the last version of [node](http://nodejs.org/) (current stable is v0.10.28 and latest is 0.11.13).
 In my tests i'm using node version v0.11.12.
 Check your node version:
 ```shell